DaveJarvis/JMathTeX/README.md

 replacement for Java's `Graphics2D` class.
 It is faster than the equivalent functionality from either Batik or JFreeSVG because it optimizes for transcoding glyph path coordinates into SVG paths.

+Much of the code that configures the system takes place in `static` blocks that run only once, prior to instantiating classes.

 ## Parse TeX